azl397985856/leetcode/thinkings/slide-window.en.md

 ## Introduction

-Sliding window technique, also known as two pointers technique can help to reduce time complexity in problems that ask for "consecutive" or "contiguous" items.
+Sliding window technique, also known as two pointers technique, can help to reduce time complexity in problems that ask for "consecutive" or "contiguous" items.
 For example, [209.
 Minimum Size Subarray Sum](https://leetcode-cn.com/problems/minimum-size-subarray-sum/solution/209-chang-du-zui-xiao-de-zi-shu-zu-hua-dong-chua-2/).
 For more related problems, go to the `List of Problems` below.

 ## Common Types